danielharrell/does_music_move/does_music_move.md

 change of place *within* this change in pitch, as if having caused it.
-To hear the beginning of "Twinkle Twinkle", then, is not simply to hear, say, middle C followed by the G a fifth above; it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or from the ˆ1 tone to the ˆ5.
+To hear the beginning of "Twinkle Twinkle", then, is not simply to hear, say, middle C followed by the G a fifth above;
+it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or, in an alternative formulation, from the ˆ1 tone to the
+ˆ5.
 When the siren rises and falls, by contrast, we hear no such change of place *within* the change in pitch, even if we can see, or infer, the change of place *behind* it, in the police car or fire engine that produced it.
-Nor could we directly map the siren's change in pitch onto the places in a melodic scale, as if to treat its rise and fall as a proto-melody;
-for the siren's change in pitch is continuous, while the places in the scale are discrete.
+Nor could we directly map the siren's change in pitch onto the places in a melodic scale, as if to treat its rise and fall as a proto-melody; for the siren's change in pitch is continuous, while the places in the scale are discrete.

-Of course, we may not know the names for those places, or have any explicit conception of a musical scale, to identify the change of place we hear in the melody.
+Of course, we may not know the names for those places in a scale, or even have any explicit conception of a musical scale, to identify the change of place we hear in the melody.
 But this possibility is only more evidence of how much sense the space of musical